-Alaska is one of the world’s largest and most sustainable commercial salmon fishery.
+Alaska is one of the world’s largest and most sustainable commercial salmon fisheries.
 Annually, the region produces hundreds of millions of fish and employs more than 15.000 fishermen.
 While being both dangerous and demanding, for many fishermen, it’s the job opportunity of a lifetime.

 The answers I received were both extremely informative and somewhat unexpected.